system-transparency/stfe/README.md

 same goes for binaries that show up for download on your website but don't have a corresponding log entry.
-Anyone can also detect if a logged checksum is unaccounted for in your package repository or a binary on your website is missing a corresponing log entry just by inspecting the log.
+Anyone can also detect if a logged checksum is unaccounted for in your package repository or a binary on your website is missing a corresponding log entry just by inspecting the log.
 In other words, the claim that the same binaries are published for everyone can be _verified_.

 Adding signed checksums into a log is already an improvement without any